Who do I contact if I have Questions?

 4. How does a student qualify for gifted services in Union County?

-5. How do I get my child evaluated for possible placement in gifted services?
+5. How do I get my child screened for gifted services?

 6. How do students withdraw from the AIG program if it is no longer a good fit?